 - If you add too much water, simply sift in a little more powdered sugar and mix it well.

 This is one of the recipes from the early days of Curious Cuisiniere.
-We’ve updated our pictures since we first made it, but we’ve left the original here as a fun throwback and shout out to how far we’ve come.
+We’ve updated our pictures since we first made it, but we’ve left an original here as a fun throwback and shout out to how far we’ve come.
 Enjoy!